playcanvas/supersplat/docs/index.md

 SuperSplat loads splats from .ply files.
 Only .ply files containing 3D Gaussian Splat data can be loaded.
 If you attempt to load any other type of data from a .ply file, it will fail.

-There are two ways that you can load a .ply file:
+There are three ways that you can load a .ply file:

 1. Drag and drop one or more .ply files from your file system into SuperSplat's client area.
 2. Select the `Scene` > `Open` menu item and select one or more .ply files from your file system.